In South Africa there are the following climates:

 ---|

-The rains, which as we mentioned are scarce, occur in winter along the west coast, while in inland areas they occur in summer, in the form of afternoon showers.
-Here is the average precipitation in Upington.
+The scarce rains, which occur in winter along the west coast, in inland areas occur in summer, in the form of afternoon showers.

 Upington - Average precipitationMonth | Millimeters | Inches | Days |